-- It creates new opportunities: Organisational change enables businesses to adapt to market conditions, stay relevant in the midst of competition and enables you to capitalise on new opportunities.
+It creates new opportunities: Organisational change enables businesses to adapt to market conditions, stay relevant in the midst of competition and enables you to capitalise on new opportunities.

-In this blog we’ll be looking at examples of organisational change, how to engage employees during change and 6 crucial steps for successful change in the workplace.
+Let’s explore some examples of organisational change, how to engage employees during change and 6 crucial steps for successful change in the workplace.

 Examples of organisational change

-What types of organisational change are there?
+What types of organisational change exist?

-- Strategic: Changes made to the business to mitigate threats and leverage new opportunities.
+Strategic: Changes made to the business to mitigate threats and leverage new opportunities.
 This could be anything from changes in management style to the overall business strategy.

-- Structural: This type of change involves changing the organisation's structure.
+Structural: This type of change involves changing the organisation's structure.
 This could involve mergers and acquisitions, acquiring new business units or creating new departments to improve efficiency and pursue new routes.

-- People-orientated: This type of change involves anything related to employees.
+People-orientated: This type of change involves anything related to employees.
 This can be changes to culture, employee training or onboarding new hires.

-- Transformational: Transformational change can include all of the above - this type of change completely reshapes your business.
+Transformational: Transformational change can include all of the above - this type of change completely reshapes your business.
 This can be the most disruptive type of change and can sometimes last for longer periods of time.

 Employee engagement during change